Joystream/founding-members/RULES.md

 Currently, the `referral bonus` is 20%, meaning the referrer will earn 0.2 multiplied by the points earned by their referrals.

-We will collect information on referrals when we induct Founding Members, by asking when people join the Telegram group, and through various other enquiries.
+We will collect information on referrals when we induct Founding Members, by asking when people join the Discord group, and through various other enquiries.

 #### Updates To These Rules